ethberry/ethberry.github.io/docs/admin-panel/simple-mechanics/craft.md

 # Craft

-Craft allows user to exchange tokens with a given proportion from in-game store.
+Craft is a mechanic used to produce new tokens by exchanging exiting tokens for new ones in proportions.

 Here are some common scenarios for crafting: